assistivecards/wingo/README.md

 This is a template project for assistivecards react native projects.

+-- Use adoptopenjdk-8.jdk while building on android on mac m1

 ## Adaptation Procedure

 1) Clone this repository to the slug name of the new project.